microsoft/autogen/python/docs/src/core-concepts/foundation.md

-# Core Concepts
+# Foundation

-## What is Multi-Agent Application?

-A wide variety of software applications can be modeled as a collection of independent agents that communicate with each other through messages: sensors on a factory floor, distributed services powering web applications, business workflows involving multiple stakeholders, and more recently, generative artificial intelligence (AI) models (e.g., GPT-4) that can write code and interact with other software systems.
-We refer to them as multi-agent applications.

-In a multi-agent application, agents can live in the same process, on the same machine, or on different machines and across organizational boundaries.
-They can be implemented using different AI models, instructions, and programming languages.
-They can collaborate and work toward a common goal.

-Each agent is a self-contained unit: developers can build, test and deploy it independently, and reuse it for different scenarios.
-Agents are composable: simple agents can form complex applications.

-## AGNext Overview

-AGNext is a framework for building multi-agent applications.
-It provides a runtime envionment to facilitate communication between agents, manage their identities and lifecycles, and enforce boundaries.
-It also provides a set of common patterns and components to help developers build AI agents that can work together.

-AGNext is designed to be unopinionated and extensible.
-It does not prescribe an abstraction for agents or messages, rather, it provides a minimal base layer that can be extended to suit the application's needs.
-Developers can build agents quickly by using the provided components including type-routed agent, AI model clients, tools for AI models, code execution sandboxes, memory stores, and more.
-Developers can also make use of the provided multi-agent patterns to build orchestrated workflows, group chat systems, and more.

-The API consists of the following modules:

-- {py:mod}`agnext.core` - The core interfaces that defines agent and runtime.
-- {py:mod}`agnext.application` - Implementations of the runtime and other modules (e.g., logging) for building applications.
-- {py:mod}`agnext.components` - Independent agent-building components: agents, models, memory, and tools.
+In this section, we focus on the core concepts of AGNext: agents, agent runtime, messages, and communication.
+You will not find any AI models or tools here, just the foundational building blocks for building multi-agent applications.

 ## Agent and Agent Runtime

-An agent in AGNext is an entity that can react to, send, and publish messages.
+An agent in AGNext can react to, send, and publish messages.
 Messages are the only means through which agents can communicate with each other.

 An agent runtime is the execution environment for agents in AGNext.
-Similar to the runtime environment of a programming language, the agent runtime provides the necessary infrastructure to facilitate communication between agents, manage agent lifecycles, enforce security boundaries, and support monitoring and debugging.
+Similar to the runtime environment of a programming language, an agent runtime provides the necessary infrastructure to facilitate communication between agents, manage agent lifecycles, enforce security boundaries, and support monitoring and debugging.
 For local development, developers can use {py:class}`~agnext.application.SingleThreadedAgentRuntime`,